civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_processProfile.md

 ## Summary

-This hook is called processing a valid profile form submission (e.g. for "civicrm/profile/create" or "civicrm/profile/edit").
+This hook is called when processing a valid profile form submission (e.g. for "civicrm/profile/create" or "civicrm/profile/edit").

 ## Definition